Every time she tries to leave the house, she finds the two men standing on the porch. Reading time: 3-5 minutes

 He paused and thought, and said, “Where will we go?”

-She slammed the door and screamed and screamed and screamed.
+She slammed the door and screamed.

 She stood up straight and wore a defiant face.
 She gripped her purse and drew a breath and then she opened the door.

 She stared into his eyes.
 The second lit a cigarette.